Jacobus Philippus Snyman: Aftermath of the Relief of Mafeking and Diamond Hill

+On 26 April, the total force that besieged Mafeking numbered 700 burghers.
+On 14 May General De la Rey arrived at Snyman's Mafeking laager where the combined force set out to meet Colonel Bryan Mahon.
+General Snyman's main laager was situated at McMullen's farm to the east of Mafeking and De la Rey's laager sat on Israel's farm to the west of Mafeking near the Malopo River.
+The clash took place at Saanie's Pool near the Molopo River on 16 May and the fighting continued until late that night.
+General Liebenberg joined from the west and together the Boers succeeded in driving Mahon's troops over the river.
+Colonel Mahon had lost approximately 60 troops at Saanie's Pool and was anxious, if possible, to get into Mafeking without another engagement.
+Mahon received a signal from Major Karri Davis that he had safely passed into Mafeking.
+At eleven o' clock on the Wednesday night orders were quietly passed for Mahon's men to rise and move forward silently.
+Every precaution was taken with the head of Mahon's column entering Mafeking at 3:30 am on the morning of the 17th.

-On the 26th of April, the total force that besieged Mafeking numbered 700 burghers.
-Following the relief of Mafeking, General Snyman's forces regrouped east of Polfontein after which Snyman commanded the Boer forces in the Pretoria district, including Bronkhorstspruit, after General Louis Botha withdrew eastwards.
-From there Snyman established his headquarters on top of Abjaterskop, from where he could observe much of the territory under his command, an area stretching from Lobatse in the South up to Derdepoort in the North.
+Snyman had already relocated his headquarters to the top of Abjaterskop, from where he could observe much of the territory under his command, an area stretching from Lobatse in the South to Derdepoort in the North.
 His objective was to stop the British forces, then congregating in Gaborone, after having landed in Beira, Mozambique on their way from India.
+On 20 May General Snyman's forces regrouped east of Polfontein after which Snyman commanded the Boer forces in the Pretoria district, including Bronkhorstspruit, following General Louis Botha's withdrawal eastwards.

-On the 11th and 12th of June, General Snyman participated in the Battle of Diamond Hill (Slag van Donkerhoek in Afrikaans).
+On 11 and 12 June General Snyman participated in the Battle of Diamond Hill (Slag van Donkerhoek in Afrikaans).
 At this point General de la Rey had General Snyman under his command with a strong force drawn from the western Commandos.
 The Transvaal forces achieved a measure of success confirmed by the fact that the war would continue for two more years.
-After the battle, General de la Rey returned to the Western Transvaal.